-It could be useful to filter the received REGISTER and INVITE requests based on the User-Agent header's value.
-For example, if you want to force your subscribers to use certain type/model of devices.
-To do that system wide you need to change the /etc/ngcp-config/config.yml, in the following section:
+It could be useful to filter the received REGISTER and INVITE messages based on the User Agent header, for example if you want to force your subscribers to use certain types of devices.
+To achieve that configuration system wide you need to change the /etc/ngcp-config/config.yml, in the following section:

 '''

 kamailio:

-lb:
+proxy:

 block_useragents:

 action: reject

-block_empty: no

-block_absent: no

 enable: yes

 mode: whitelist

 ua_patterns:

 - Yealink.

 '''

-In the example above, the system allows all the requests, which have the User-Agent header beginning with 'Yealink' value.
-All other UACs will be rejected with the 403 Forbidden message.
-To silently drop the received message, it is possible to specify the drop action instead of the default reject.
+In the example above, the system is allowing all the messages which have User Agent header starting with 'Yealink'.
+All the others will be rejected with a 403 Forbidden message.
+To silently drop the received message it is possible to specify the drop action instead of the default reject.
 Another example is the blacklist mode:

 '''

 kamailio:

-lb:
+proxy:

 block_useragents:

 action: drop

-block_empty: no

-block_absent: no

 enable: yes

 mode: blacklist

 ua_patterns:

 - friendly-scanner

 '''

-In the example above Sipwise C5 drops all requests, which have the User-Agent header equal to 'friendly-scanner'.
-Because of the drop action these messages will be dropped silently, without providing a response to the sender.
+In this example the system will block all the messages which have User Agent header equal to 'friendly-scanner'.
+Because of the drop action this messages will be silently dropped, without providing any feedback to the sender.
+As usual, in order to apply the changes, run